JuanVillaM/04-multiplication-table/README.md

 # Information
-:pencil12: :pencil12: :pencil12: *Good morning everyone, with great emotion I can say that here is my algorithm to determine the multiplication table of any number using the FOR loop* :pencil12: :pencil12: :pencil12:
+:pencil: :pencil: :pencil: *Good morning everyone, with great emotion I can say that here is my algorithm to determine the multiplication table of any number using the FOR loop* :pencil: :pencil: :pencil:
 > Juan Villa